MelissaZor/CBI2025/README.md

 # CBI2025
-files for the article CBI 2025 - Evaluating the Use of Process Models for Legal Decision-Making in the Real World
+files for the article CBI 2025 - Can Business Process Modeling Support Legal Decision-Making in Practice?